Balchik Palace & Garden

 The complex stretches from the hilltop down to the seaside promenade.
 There is an exit at the very bottom on the beach side.

 Exploring the coast?
-Find the best trips starting from Golden Sands.
+Find the best trips starting from Golden Sands and Varna.